metalcarratt/ministry/study/autonomy.md

 Ep 1:23
 > Which is His Body, the fullness of the One who fills all in all.

-The Apostles' Relationship with the Churches and Their Perfecting of the Saints CWWL, 1988, vol. 3

 > Sometime after the Brethren were raised up, they became divided into the closed Brethren and the open Brethren.
 Among the open Brethren a teacher named G. H. Lang wrote many books, including The Churches of God.
 In that book Lang proposed that every local church should be an isolated autonomy and should be clearly separated from all other local churches.
 At the same time, Lang condemned Darby for trying to unify the churches into a federation.
 The fact that Lang’s book uses the terms autonomy and federation indicates that neither Darby nor Lang knew the ground of the local church.
 >